HandsomePhil/resume-review-prompt/README.md

 ## The Prompt

-Copy everything below this line and paste it into Claude:
+> [!IMPORTANT]

----
+> Copy everything below this alert and paste it into Claude.
+Fill in your answers in the YOUR SECTION area, attach your files, and send.

 I'd like you to review my job search materials and give me specific, actionable feedback.
 I've attached my resume, LinkedIn, and/or portfolio.
 Here is some context about my situation: